xieminyun/DD2421-Machine-Learning/README.md

 # DD2421-Machine-Learning
-Lab for the course DD2421 in Kth
+Lab for the course DD2421 in KTH.